TomosRich/PLIF-Processing/README.md

 # PLIF-Processing
 Calibration and post processing software for Planar Laser Induced Fluorescence Imaging

-Function is run from main_plif.m, steps up until plif_process_stats create calibration files which are saved into save_folder.
+Function is run from a main file, an example of a main file is included and labeled example.m

-If visual artifcats remain in calibration images after averaging then areas can be selected for interpolation in Step03 Trace Rays.
+If visual artifcats remain in calibration images after averaging then areas can be selected for interpolation in calib_trace_rays.

-Code is designed to be run with data in an adjacent folder.
+All attenuation correction is carried out between y = 0 and y = tank height.